 Dr. Brunkhorst, the head of the Techniker Krankenkasse Schleswig-Holstein, was also present and praised the initiative of the Kiel Pain Clinic.

-The lectures were started by Prof. Göbel with a general explanation about the disease cluster headaches, the currently common conservative treatment options and recent developments.
+The lectures were started by Prof. Göbel with a general explanation of the disease cluster headaches, the currently common conservative treatment options and the developments of recent times.

-Dr. Müller, President of the CSG, reported on the status of the treatment of pregnant women, children and older people, some of whom almost completely fall through the cracks.
-Unfortunately, the specialist societies of gynecologists, pediatricians and geriatricians sometimes showed little willingness to develop guideline-based treatment for cluster patients.
-The harsh rejection of one of the professional societies outraged Dr. Müller and those present were very impressed, whereupon Prof. Göbel immediately offered to write an official letter.
+Dr. Müller, President of the CSG, reported on the current state of treatment for pregnant women, children, and the elderly, some of whom fall almost completely through the cracks.
+The professional societies of gynecologists, pediatricians, and geriatricians, unfortunately, sometimes showed little willingness to establish guideline-compliant treatment for cluster headache patients.
+The blunt rejection by one of the professional societies greatly outraged Dr. Müller and those present, whereupon Prof. Göbel immediately offered to draft an official letter.

-In her bachelor's thesis, an affected student, like Prof. Keidel, pointed out the completely neglected aspect of the psychosocial component in cluster headache sufferers.
-People who are affected by the most severe pain conditions are usually not offered psychological support.
-Neither do the relatives.
-It is a legitimate demand that these therapy offers should urgently be included in the therapy guidelines of the DMKG and DNG.
-Prof. Göbel spontaneously agreed to support this too.
+A student affected by cluster headaches, in her bachelor's thesis, like Professor Keidel, pointed out the completely neglected aspect of the psychosocial component in cluster headache sufferers.
+People affected by the most severe pain conditions imaginable are usually not offered psychological support, nor are their relatives.
+These therapeutic options should be urgently included in the treatment guidelines of the German Cluster Headache Society (DMKG) and the German Cluster Headache Society (DNG), a demand that is entirely justified.
+Professor Göbel spontaneously pledged his support for this as well.

-The second day began with a minute's silence for the pioneering headache pioneer, Prof. Dieter Soyka, who died last year.
+The second day began with a minute of silence in memory of Prof. Dieter Soyka, the pioneering headache researcher who passed away last year.

-Dr. Müller-Luchs from the Schleswig-Holstein Ministry of Health personally read out the ministry's greetings.
+Dr. Müller-Luchs from the Schleswig-Holstein Ministry of Health personally read the ministry's greetings.

-Dr. Kaube presented earlier surgical procedures such as DBS (deep brain stimulation) and current procedures such as spinal cord stimulation (SCS), ATI neurostimulation and pulsed radiofrequency therapy on the sphenopalatine ganglion.
+Dr. Kaube presented earlier surgical procedures such as DBS (deep brain stimulation) and current procedures such as spinal cord stimulation (SCS), ATI neurostimulation and pulsed radiofrequency therapy at the sphenopalatine ganglion.

-Patients who had already undergone surgery reported on their experiences.
-Questions could be asked throughout the lectures.
-This offer was very well received and there were critical voices particularly regarding the operational procedures.
-Not only one patient present who had an unsuccessful operation reminded us of the “fad” at the time to treat cluster patients with deep brain stimulation.
-This procedure is now considered to have finally failed and it will be interesting to see to what extent the newer procedures can be implemented for the benefit of patients.
+Patients who had already undergone surgery shared their experiences.
+Questions were open after each presentation, and this opportunity was very well received.
+There were particularly critical comments regarding the surgical procedures.
+One patient present, who had undergone unsuccessful surgery, reminded us of the then-fashionable deep brain stimulation treatment for cluster headache patients.
+This method is now considered definitively unsuccessful, and it remains to be seen to what extent the newer procedures will be successful in benefiting patients.

-During the breaks, works of art by those affected could be admired, which were exhibited in the corridors of the clinic.
+During breaks, artworks by those affected could be admired, which were displayed in the corridors of the clinic.

-The CSG is planning a similar event in the south next year.
+The CSG is planning a similar event next year in the south.

-All participants were enthusiastic and pleased that so much effort is being made to spread more knowledge and information about this most serious pain disorder.
+All participants were thrilled and delighted by the dedication shown in trying to spread more knowledge and information about this most severe pain disease.

 Warm greetings from Munich,